 Membership of the ISDTs does not imply access to telescope time nor to funding from the TMT project.

 Organization of the ISDTs:

-- 8 ISDTs (see list below) have been established, each with two conveners and a small number of initial members.
+- 8 ISDTs (see list below) were established in 2013, each with two conveners and a small number of initial members.
 The first call for new members was issued in late 2013, and new members were admitted in early 2014.

 - ISDT conveners are selected by the TMT SAC.

 - The ISDTs are self-organized.
 Each ISDT will set its own detailed goals and timeline in accordance with the guidelines of the SAC.

 - Calls for new members will be issued every year.
 The SAC approves membership applications based on the recommendations of a panel consisting of all the ISDTs conveners.

 - Membership requires real work.
 Applicants will need to clearly and credibly identify the time and resource commitments to the working group.
 Membership of multiple ISDTs is allowed, provided enough time and resources are available.

 - Membership is annual.
 Members who wish to continue their participation to the ISDTs will have to submit a renewal request to the conveners.
 The sole criterion for renewal is active participation.
 Current members do not need to re-apply.
 Instruction for membership renewal will be circulated to current members by the conveners.